Lawrence Mulindwa

 Lawrence Mulindwa (born 27 March 1965) is a Ugandan businessman, educator, and entrepreneur who serves as the director and president of a football club, Vipers SC.
 He was the former president of the Uganda football governing board, FUFA where he served for nine years, the second longest serving FUFA president after Kabaka Daudi Chwa in (1924-1932).

-He is also the executive director and former Head teacher of the school St. Mary's Secondary School Kitende.
+He is also the executive director and former Head teacher of St. Mary's Secondary School Kitende.

 He is Vipers SC's majority shareholder and a back bone of the six-time Uganda Premier League winners with 90% shares.
 He started his administration career as a Chairman of Bunamwaya FC now known as Vipers SC from 2000 to 2004.
-Later on he left that position to Tadeus Kitandwe to contest for FUFA presidency which later achieved On 17 December 2005, after beating Chris Rwanika who was his immediate rival.
+Later on he left that position to Tadeus Kitandwe to contest for FUFA presidency which he later achieved on 17 December 2005, after beating Chris Rwanika who was his immediate rival.

 Early life

 He was born in 1965 at Kanyike Kamengo, Mpigi, Uganda.